Skip to content

 We find that setting a boundary can help diffuse these types of situations, or at least get doctors out of an escalating conversation.
 Doctors may want to practice saying, “I’m sorry, my next appointment is in 10 minutes.
 Let’s get through this necessary information,” or similar phrasing.
 And then stick to it – after 10 minutes, “I’m sorry, we can’t resolve the budget issue in my office.
 Our practice manager will meet you in the waiting room to find a solution for you.”

-Less Stress = More Satisfaction for Customers and Doctors
+Less Stress = More Customer Service and Happier Doctors!

 Both doctors and clients want a low-stress visit.
 You can achieve both by thoroughly thinking through your phone and intake processes and staffing appropriately.
 Consider new trends in veterinary management, like remote phone support or broader drop-off intake options, to reduce waiting time for customers.
 Use receptionists and phone staffers as well as veterinary technicians to run through routine questions, giving your DVMs the most pertinent information for the care of the patient.
 Allowing DVMs to focus on their patients means that they can also give the best care instructions to pet parents after challenging procedures.